Last Updated -

 Key operating themes include:

-1. On-demand retail at scale: Walmart integrated China stores with Meituan’s delivery platform to strengthen rapid fulfillment.
+2. On-demand fulfillment: In December 2024, Walmart integrated China stores into Meituan’s delivery network to strengthen rapid delivery.

-2. Partner reset: Walmart sold its JD.com equity stake in August 2024 while keeping a commercial relationship.
+3. Partner reset: Walmart sold its JD.com equity stake in August 2024 while keeping a commercial relationship, reallocating focus toward owned operations.

 Growth and Future Prospects